Engineering in Medicine

 - MME 9511/BIOMED 9505 - Biomechanics of the Musculoskeletal System

-Students who satisfy the course prerequisites, and obtain permission from both the instructor and the Associate Chair (Graduate), may substitute up to 2 courses in category C with advanced graduate-level courses offered through the Biomedical Engineering (BME) program or the home Department.
+Students who satisfy the course prerequisites, and obtain permission from the instructor, the Associate Chair (Graduate) and the Specialization Director, may substitute up to 2 courses in category C with advanced graduate-level courses offered through the Biomedical Engineering (BME) program or the home Department.

 - ECE 9000 - MEng Project in Electical and Computer Engineering